-Swimming Australia and the Australian Swimming Coaches and Teachers Association (ASTCA) are proud to jointly unveil Australian swimming’s new coach education courses and accreditation levels.
+Swimming Australia and the Australian Swimming Coaches and Teachers Association (ASCTA) are proud to jointly unveil Australian swimming’s new coach education courses and accreditation levels.
 This initiative will strengthen coach development for our sport, optimise performance and aid the retention of exceptional coaches across the country.

 This redesign of the coach accreditation structure and course content addresses shortcomings that coaches and others have presented to us through independent consultant reviews of recent years.

 Further, in late 2017, Swimming Australia partnered with Victoria University (VU) to redevelop the existing Silver and Gold Swimming Coach Education courses.
 The following year, a comprehensive research project was undertaken to help define a new National Coaching Strategy for Australian Swimming leading into Tokyo 2020 and beyond.

 With a united future vision for swimming coaching in Australia, Swimming Australia (SA) and ASCTA decided to modernise our coach education system – combining online modules and in-person workshops – in line with modern best practice across the sport and training and education sectors.
 We have been working together to bring this major development to fruition and, importantly, we would like to thank the many coaches who have contributed to reviewing and piloting the new modules and workshops over the past 12-18 months.

 We are excited about how this will improve our sport and:

 - provide coaches with a manageable pathway of learning that ensures the step from one level of accreditation to the next adds real educational value, with a demonstrated difference between each level;

 - provide equity of access for coaches who meet the entry requirements based on demonstrated coaching competencies;